tretherington/nlmpy/README.md

-`NLMpy` is a Python package for the creation of neutral landscape models that are widely used by landscape ecologists to model ecological patterns across landscapes.  `NLMpy` can create both continous patterns to represent landscape characteristics such as elevation or moisture gradients, or categorical patterns to represent landscape characteristics such as vegetation patches or land parcel boundaries.
+`NLMpy` is a Python package for the creation of neutral landscape models that are widely used by landscape ecologists to model ecological patterns across landscapes.  `NLMpy` can create both continuous patterns to represent landscape characteristics such as elevation or moisture gradients, or categorical patterns to represent landscape characteristics such as vegetation patches or land parcel boundaries.